Is Yoga Good for Pectus Excavatum?

-If you’re stressed out because of sunken chest anxiety, yoga can help you keep a clear piece of mind.
+If you're stressed out because of the anxiety caused by your sunken chest, yoga can help with your mental health.

-Both males and females can perform it.
-I am a massive advocate for adults and children who suffer from the concave chest deformity, to do yoga at least three times a week.
+I am a massive advocate for all people who suffer from pectus excavatum to do yoga, at least three times a week.

-They also practice specific observances (things to do), such as being respectful to other people, always having a positive state of mind, being self-controlled, attentive, and devoted.
+They follow specific practices, such as being respectful to other people, always having a positive state of mind, being self-controlled, attentive, and devoted.

-While you’re practicing yoga, you’re also practicing meditation.
+While you're practising yoga, you're parallelly doing a meditation.

 How Yoga Helped Me with My Pectus Excavatum Deformity

-I practiced Sean Vigue’s yoga flows from YouTube.
-In my opinion, he is the only instructor that gets straight to the point.
+In my opinion, he is one of the few instructors that get straight to the point.

-My primary purpose on this site is to give you motivation and positive energy that there is nothing wrong with your body.
+One of the objectives of this article is to give you motivation and positive energy that there is nothing wrong with your body appearance.

-Embrace your unique looks and start doing yoga.
-It will make you get rid of depression and bad vibrations.
+It will help you get rid of depression and bad vibrations.